Learning to Swim: Reinforcement Learning for 6-DOF Control of Thruster-driven Autonomous Underwater Vehicles: Conclusion

 \section{Conclusion}

-In this work, we provided a hydrodynamics implementation in Isaac Lab that enables highly parallelized simulations for underwater vehicles.
-We use it to train a control policy that maps high-level 6-DOF commands directly into thruster commands, in minutes, that is able to zero-shot transfer to various dynamics settings immediately.
-We further validate, in real-world experiments, that it can run in real-time on-board a custom AUV which enables it to recover from aggressive disturbances even when provided with full 6-DOF commands.
+In this work, to our knowledge, we provide the first implementation of a highly parallelized simulation for underwater vehicle control that can be used in reinforcement learning pipelines.
+We use it to train, in minutes, a control policy that maps high-level 6-DOF commands directly into thruster allocations.
+We use domain randomization methods to address sim-to-real robustness across various dynamic settings, allowing deployments with no additional tuning at test-time.
+We validate this by deploying a trained policy zero-shot, running on-board in real-time a custom AUV that can recover from aggressive disturbances, with no a priori information about precise physical AUV parameters such as centers of mass and buoyancy.
+This approach opens the door for rapid experimentation with various other AUV configurations, without the need to design individual controllers for each.

-In the future we plan to explore using online learning and adaptation techniques such as those proposed by \cite{animalstyle,margolis2024rapid,dreamer,daydreamer} to develop a controller that can adapt to new physical circumstances in real-time.
-We hope to integrate these with our simulation in order to warmstart the model and then further fine-tune it through online learning to provide domain adaptation and resolve issues such as the steady state errors we observed in our previous experiments.
+In the future we plan to explore using online learning and adaptation techniques such as those proposed by \cite{animalstyle,margolis2024rapid,dreamer,daydreamer} to develop a controller that can adapt to new physical circumstances in real-time, and resolve issues such as the steady state errors we observed.
+Finally, we hope to integrate other types of hydrodynamics models to enable actuation methods outside of thrusters, which are substantially more difficult to develop controllers due to their highly nonlinear nature.